kroman0/products/qtheme.template/trunk/qthemetemplate/README.txt

             />
     ...

-As we saw by default name of the theme is 'Custom Theme', but on theme creation you can point own name.
-Check it ...
+As we see by default name of the theme is 'Custom Theme', but on theme creation you can point own name.
+Check this ...

 First create configuration file with other skin name
     >>> conf_data = """